 That being the case, you'd be mortified at your next Globocorp AGM if a fellow executive glanced over at you and spotted a Switch travel case made of blinding neon colours and more velcro than your dad's favourite wallet.

 No, what they will get an envious eyeful of is the Waterfield Pouch, a Gucci-looking carry case lavished with premium full-grain leather, ballistic nylon and waxed canvasing.
-Heck, even the zipper is fancy, thanks to its YKK self-locking design (that won't scratch your precious Switch screen), and if you need more bling you can opt up to an aluminium or brass nickel-plated carabiner attachment.
+Heck, even the zipper is fancy, thanks to its YKK self-locking design (that won't scratch your precious Switch screen) and if you need more bling you can opt up to an aluminium or brass nickel-plated carabiner attachment.

 If you're a true Nintendo fan, chances are you'll want to go official with everything you buy.
 I get it.
-It's a part of the quasi-cult mentality that's been burned into your brain since the NES era and the “Official Nintendo Seal of Quality” that Ninty stuccoed on everything.
+It's a part of the quasi-cult mentality that's been burned into your brain since the NES era and the “Official Nintendo Seal of Quality” that Nintendo stuccoed on everything.

-If that's your deal, then this is most definitely your bag – an officially-licensed, durable, soft canvas case that flies the stars-'n-'shrooms flag of the great plumber himself.
+If that's your deal, then this is most definitely your bag: an officially licensed, durable, soft canvas case that flies the stars-'n-'shrooms flag of the great plumber himself.

 This hard/rubbery case with embossed Mario detailing provides a decent amount of protection and offers some great storage too.
 You're looking at slots for 12 game cards, but it's a bit annoying that there's no divider – nothing to protect the Switch's screen from getting scratched up by loose accessories.

 Prospective buyers should note that there is a decent amount of thickness to this model and it may be too bulky for your needs.
-Not a problem, though: there's another officially-licensed PDP case that drops out the added accessories and is about half as thick.
+Not a problem, though: there's another officially licensed PDP case that drops out the added accessories and is about half as thick.Buy now at Amazon

 As the name would suggest, the Butterfox looks smooth and is smartly designed to be your all-in-one carry solution.
 It is priced above the rest of the field, but there's a reason for that: the talented craftspeople at Butterfox are constantly updating this case's design, pushing it towards perfection.
 I can detect no mentionable downsides to the product as the team has listened to the niggling feedback from many an OCD and pedantic Amazon reviewer.
 The end result is an incredibly well-designed hard case.